silent0san/Family_Budget/readme.md

 ## To run tests:
 `./build.sh -t`

-Please use http://localhost:8000/ with your browser.
+Please use http://localhost:8000/ with your browser to see frontend.

+In order to use API please use http://localhost:8000/api/<path>.

 **For Windows users it is recommended to use Git Bash.**